 If you’re the kind of yogi who likes to switch between different styles of practice, a reversible mat may save you time and money.
 Mats made to be used on either side often have a microfiber surface and a sticky surface so that you can switch between traction and comfort needs.

 Many yoga mat manufacturers have phased out their use of certain synthetic materials, like PVC, due to potentially harmful effects, though they can still be found on the market.
-Opt for mats that have easy to read material lists which clearly state they are non-toxic.
+Opt for mats that have easy-to-read material lists that clearly state they are non-toxic.

 Yoga mats with a blend of natural and synthetic materials typically last longer than all-natural mats.
 You may prefer a hybrid mat with a thermoplastic elastomer underlay if you put your yoga mat through a heavy workout frequently but still want the organic feel of natural materials and biodegradable components.